Skip to content

 2. How long does it take an alcoholic to detox?

-Alcohol detox can be challenging and uncomfortable, particularly for those who have been heavy drinkers or have been drinking for an extended period.
-Typically, the acute phase of alcohol detox lasts three to seven days.
+Alcohol withdrawal can be challenging and uncomfortable, particularly for those who have been heavy drinkers or have been drinking for an extended period.
+Typically, the acute phase of alcohol detoxification lasts three to seven days.
 During this time, the body clears alcohol from the system and experiences withdrawal symptoms such as tremors, anxiety, nausea, and seizures.
 In some cases, however, withdrawal symptoms can last longer, up to two weeks or more.

 3. How many days does it take to detox from alcohol?